Spa hotels in South Korea

 Grand Hyatt Seoul and Banyan Tree Club & Spa Seoul receive high ratings, with guests praising the luxurious facilities and exceptional service.
 Average ratings are often above 8.5 out of 10.

-Peak seasons are spring (April-June) and autumn (September-November).
+Peak travel seasons are spring (April-May) and fall (September-November).

-Many hotels are within 2 miles of cultural attractions like Gyeongbokgung Palace.
+Most properties are within 5 km of major attractions like Gyeongbokgung Palace.